sgtz/FSharp.Control.JSoftware/README.md

  not RESTful, it can be very convenient.

-Usage:
+How to use:

-create a new c instance and provide the desired host params.
-You can then execute commands with c.jd("some command").
+new up a c class instance and then send off some requests with c.jd("some command"), then consume the return values.

-usage 1:
+example 1:

 var c = c("host",65031,"sandp","u","p")  // ie. (host,port,db,usr,pwd)

 c.jd("reads from j")

-usage 2:
+example 2:

 var c = c("host",65031,"sandp","u","p",SvrFmt.Text,SvrFmt.JSON)

 c.jd("reads from j")

-usage 3:
+example 3:

 var c = c("host",65031,"sandp","u","p")